roblesvargas97/practicasJS/README.md

 ## Description
 I created this project for LaunchX by Inovaccion Virtual in Front End Mission. 🚀💻

+You can see the project running in this [link](practical-lalande-30af6b.netlify.app/).

 ## Used Technologies

 I used: